S1l3ntC0nquer/MainBlog/cx330/source/subscribe/index.md

   </div>

 # Donate
-- You can donate me by clicking the button or scan the QR code below.
+- You can donate me by clicking the button below.
 - Your donation will help me to keep the website running and provide better content.

 <style>